streamr-dev/core-api/grails-app/views/help/userGuide/markdown/extensions.md

 #Extensions

 You can easily extend Streamr by writing custom modules in Java programming language.
-When a custom module is activated in a Streamr service, your code is executed as if the module were a part of the built-in machinery.
-As an alternative to custom code, you can also do [abstraction](#reusingservicesasmodules), i.e. reuse existing services as modules.
+When a custom module is activated in a Streamr canvas, your code is executed as if the module were a part of the built-in machinery.
+As an alternative to custom code, you can also do abstraction, i.e. reuse existing canvases as modules.

 ##JavaModule

 JavaModule is the tool to use for custom code.
-Start by creating a new service or by opening an existing service in the editor.
-Then insert a JavaModule on the canvas, click on the “Edit code” button, and a code editor will open in a resizable pop-up window.
+Start by creating a new canvas or by opening an existing canvas in the editor.
+Then insert a JavaModule on the workspace, click on the “Edit code” button, and a code editor will open in a resizable pop-up window.
 This is what you'll see:

 ```
 // Define inputs and outputs here